Flow views and infinite interval exchange transformations for recognizable substitutions: The infinite interval exchange transformation

 \begin{proof} There are finitely many points at which $\iiet$ fails to be defined.
 Since $x=1$ is never in any finite partition interval, $\iiet$ is not defined there.
-There are also $\numa$ infinite maximal addresses representing an infinite-order supertile with domain $(-\infty, ...,-1, 0]$, and none of these have a well-defined Vershik map.
+There are also $\numa$ infinite maximal addresses representing an infinite-order supertile with domain $(-\infty, ...,-1, 0]$, and none of these have an image under $\vvv$.
 The image under $\mtconj$ of these sequences may not have a well-defined image under $\iiet$.
 (It might, depending on whether it is in $\lends$, in which case the IIET will track only one of the possible orbits.)
-Every other $x \in [0,1]$ has a well-defined Vershik map on a well-defined address $\poslist{}(x)$ and for these $\iiet$ is well defined.
+At every other $x \in [0,1]$ we know that $\vvv$ is well-defined on a well-defined address $\poslist{}(x)$, and for these $x$, $\iiet(x)$ is well defined.